 The Maine Coon is not your average cat.
-Probably best known for being one of the largest domestic cats on the planet and having qualities similar to what you might see in a dog, there are more things unique about this breed than similarities with other breeds.
+Probably best known for being one of the largest domestic cats on the planet and having qualities similar to a dog, this cat has many unique traits.

 Maine Coon Agility

 The Maine Coon is certainly agile like any ordinary cat.
 But is it as agile as your regular moggy?
 Perhaps not.
 Yes, the Maine Coon is quick and you’ll soon realize this when you’re playing with it – one false move and you’ll have 10 claws embedded into your hand in no-time.